Shivamsheth/project1/README.md

 ### 🔄 Role-Based Access

 **Admin**
-- Can view all posts from all members
+- Can view all posts from all users
 - Can create posts
-- Can update and delete any post
+- Can update and delete ANY post (including other users' posts)
-- Only one admin can exist
+- Only one admin can exist in the system

 **Member**
-- Can view only their own posts and admin posts
+- Can view all posts from all users
-- Cannot view other members' posts
+- Can create posts
-- Can create, update, and delete their own posts only
+- Can only update and delete their OWN posts
+- Cannot modify admin posts or other members' posts

-### 📧 Email Notifications
+### 📧 Email Notifications & Verification

+**OTP-Based Email Verification**
+- 6-digit OTP is generated and sent via email upon registration
+- OTP expires in 5 minutes
+- Users must verify email with OTP before login
+- Can resend OTP if expired

+**Welcome Emails**
-Welcome emails are automatically sent via Redis queue when:
+- Automatically sent via Redis queue after email verification
-- A new admin registers
-- A new member registers

-Emails include:
-- Personalized greeting
+- Personalized greeting with role-specific information
-- Role-specific information
-- Account details
+- Includes account details

+### 📅 Scheduled Tasks

+**OTP Cleanup**
+- Command: `php artisan otp:clear-expired`
+- Automatically runs every 10 minutes
+- Removes expired OTPs from database
+- Keeps database clean and secure

 ### 💾 Database Schema

 **Users Table**
-- id, name, email (unique), password, role (admin/member), timestamps
+- id, name, email (unique), password, role (admin/member), otp (nullable), otp_expires_at (nullable), email_verified_at, timestamps

 **Posts Table**
 - id, user_id (foreign key), title, content, timestamps